-*This post contains affiliate links.
+This post contains affiliate links.
+If you make a purchase through one of these links, we will make a small commission at no extra cost to you.
 See our Disclosure Policy for more information.

 Start Plants from Seed

-If you have the space and the desire, buying a $2 packet of seeds will go MUCH further than buying plants for $1 or $2 each.
+If you have the space and the desire, buying a $2 packet of seeds will go much further than buying plants for $2 or $3 each.
 Starting your own plants from seed is especially important if you have a large garden because buying several plants at a time can get to be really expensive.

 Direct Sow As Much as Possible